 Nyein Su translates her experience and skill in watercolor into oil medium, mainly focusing on figures, where she tells stories about people, political perspectives, animals, and human relationships.
 Her artwork deal with the current and past political concerns of her country, Myanmar.
 Nevertheless, the political developments of her homeland are something close to her heart; the rapidly changing social and political landscapes of Myanmar are often described in her paintings.
 She was brought up in the country controlled by military government.
 She expresses her feelings and views on how they manipulate politics and orchestrate the awareness and beliefs of the Burmese.

-2011 Asia Capital Reinsurance Group Painting Competition, First Prize
+First Prize of Asia Capital Reinsurance Group Painting Competition, Singapore

 Currently residing in Singapore, Filipino artist, Paolo Larioza graduated from the Nanyang Academy of Fine Arts.
 With early exposure to the arts at a young age, and appreciation for works by the old masters, he is proficient in classical portraiture through the use of various mediums such as graphite, charcoal and predominantly oil paint.
 His inspirations come from pop-culture as well as the intangible and the ephemeral and incorporates these ideas and visual imagery into his works.